Tunisian-GitHub-Community/Book-notes/README.md

 12. [Better Living with Patterns](#Better-Living-with-Patterns)
 13. [Leftover Patterns](#Leftover-Patterns)

 ## the Strategy Pattern
+The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently clients that use it.
-* A localized update to the super class can cause a non local side effect (flying rubber ducks!).
+* A localized update to the super class can cause a non local side effect.
+Exemple: Imagine having a superclass called `Duck` from which all other duck types inherit. to this point everything looks fine but when we have a `fly()` method and a subclass called `rubber ducks` there will be a problem: rubber ducks don't fly !).

-    → We can extract the methodes that make the diffrence and make the subclasses override them, But it's not enough.
+    → We can extract the methodes that make the diffrence and make the subclasses override them, But in a bigger scale it will be a mess.
+No matter how well you design your application, over time an application must grow and change or it will die.
+    → The better solution is to `take what varies and encapsulate them so it won't affect the rest of the code.`

 `Favor composition over inheritance`
-`Take what varies and encapsulate them so it won't affect the rest of the code.`
 `Program to an interface, not an implementation.`
 `The diffrent behaviors will live in a seperate class (AKA interface)`